mmnowak/tarot-quiz/TESTING.md

 **Permission-policy error**

-The following bug showes up on the console: "Error with Permissions-Policy header: Origin trial controlled feature not enabled: 'interest-cohort'".
+The following bug shows up on the console: "Error with Permissions-Policy header: Origin trial controlled feature not enabled: 'interest-cohort'".

 After googling it, I tried to resolve this by inserting `<meta http-equiv="Permissions-Policy" content="interest-cohort=(), user-id=()">` into the head element.
-Unfortunately, this did not work and caused an error being displayed when validating HTML via the W3C Markup Validation Service.
+Unfortunately, this did not work and caused an error to be displayed when validating HTML via the W3C Markup Validation Service.

 This error is specific to pages hosted by services such as Github Pages and relates to Google's FLoC (alternative to cookies) technology.
 Although unresolved, it does not impact the website's functionality.